-Most built-in commands commonly used to find files in $PATH
+Most built-in commands commonly used to find executables in $PATH

 don't always work quite as expected, or are shell-specific.

-Jump to the bottom of the article for a function definition that looks for files in $PATH
+Jump to the bottom of the article for a function definition that looks for executables in $PATH

 and is shell-agnostic, or keep reading for a full explanation of why some built-in commands don't work as desired.